jadecobra/python_tdd_exercises/source/data structures: dictionaries.rst

        def a_dict():
            return None
-    the terminal updates to show an :doc:`AssertionError` since the function we defined returns ``None`` not a dictionary
+    the terminal updates to show an :doc:`AssertionError` since the function we defined returns :doc:`None </data structures: None>` not a dictionary
 * update the return statement to return an empty dictionary
   .. code-block:: python